 For I was hungry and you fed me.
 I was thirsty, and you gave me a drink.

-The Dover Soup Kitchen, founded by Steph Perrow in 1991, is a resource for the homeless, elderly, lonely and poor in Dover, providing free hot meals and clothes, and creating a sense of belonging and community.
+The Dover Soup Kitchen was founded by Steph Perrow in 1991, and our mission statement is that it is a resource for the homeless, vulnerable, elderly, lonely, and the needy.
+It provides free meals, hot drinks, clothes and bedding, and creates a sense of belonging and community.
 Serving anywhere from 10 to 30 people in a small hut in the centre of Dover at 6:00pm every day, two volunteers are required for each session.
 In addition to manning the kitchen on their day, volunteers also buy and prepare all the food that they distribute.

 The Dover Soup Kitchen, which falls under the umbrella of Christians Together In Dover, is organised by a team of three local Christians (Liz Waller, Stephanie Burke and Judith Shilling), and relies on a large group of volunteers, made up of members from churches across Dover and Deal, and those without a church connection.